omtinez/Alamo/README.md

 To compile, put all the driver source files and the application source files under the same directory and compile using the avr-gcc toolchain.
-Two Makefiles are provided under the directory Makefiles as a reference, they use the gcc-avr and avrdude toolchain.
+Two Makefiles are provided under the directory makefiles/ as a reference, they use the gcc-avr and avrdude toolchain.

 ## License